-October 2012 is Information Literacy Month in Oregon and we are joining other state, national and international efforts to raise awareness of the importance of information literacy, "for economic prosperity, social cohesion, educational opportunity and an enhanced quality of life."
+October 2012 was Information Literacy Month in Oregon, and we joined other state, national and international efforts to raise awareness of the importance of information literacy "for economic prosperity, social cohesion, educational opportunity and an enhanced quality of life."

 How can I promote Information Literacy Month at my library?

-(right click and select something similar to "save image...", then upload to your website, add to a flyer, etc.)
+Right click and select something similar to "save image...", then upload the image to your website, add to a flyer, etc.

-Additional ideas and the HTML code for the badge are available via the Libraries Thriving website.
+Additional ideas and a national information literacy badge are available on the Libraries Thriving website.

 Promotion ideas for school libraries